Version: 1.00.10 - Last Update: Sunday, September 27, 2009, 16:50:00

 THIS.WIDTH = THISFORM.WIDTH-10 it is up to you.

-Rule #19: Get the difference - OOP vs. PROC
+Rule #18: Get the difference - OOP vs. PROCEDURAL

 Another fundamental question always is: "Where should I store a needed functionality?"
 There are two basically different options to choose from.
-1st: create a class and implement it as a class feature (OOP).
-Or 2nd: add it to one of your procedure libraries (PROC).
-The first "objectifies" your function by adding a new object at runtime, the latter enhances your VFP language through adding another verb, a procedure that can be called when needed.
+1st: Create a class and implement it as a class feature (OOP).
+2nd: Add it to one of your procedure libraries (PRGs).
+The first objectifies your function by adding a new object at runtime, the latter enhances your VFP language through adding another verb to the language, a so called procedure that can be called when needed.
 Both approaches have their pros and cons!
-On the one hand its always faster to call a function directly from a procedure file than to first instantiate an object before one can use its functionality.
+On the one hand it is always faster to call a function directly from a procedure file than to first instantiate an object before one can use its functionality.
 On the other hand classes have these nice inheritance and polymorphism features and can persist values between calls within their properties.

 Many other development languages have no procedures and functions like VFP has but are building their whole universe upon classes.
 VFP is a typical hybrid language supporting both concepts!
 Let's have a short look on C# or VB.net where we can find class methods that are marked as STATIC (in VB SHARED).
 These class methods come close to VFP's procedural concept, because they can be used/called directly without instantiating an object first.
 Instead of an "ObjectName.MethodName" combination we have to write "ClassName.MethodName" here to get access directly.

 Any data that is needed has to be passed into a procedure/function.
 Thus a function/procedure relates to the verb in a sentence, whereas an object (a class instance) maps to the noun in a sentence more closely.
-Its up to you to decide what you want to extend: VFP's language with your own verbs, or VFP's objects with your own OOP-ish class extensions.
+Its up to you to decide what you want to extend: VFP's language with your own verbs, or VFP's base class list with your own sub classes.
 Anyway, there are some rules of thumb we can use to guide our design decisions:

 1st: If we do not use any properties of an object, the methods of such a class could also be placed inside a procedure file.
-If there's no coupling between object's data and functionality AND there is no special need for inheritance because the functionality is very special or finalized, we can drop the class wrapping saving instantiation time!
+If there is no coupling between object's data and functionality AND there is no special need for inheritance because the functionality is very special or finalized, we can drop the wrapping with as class saving some instantiation time at runtime!

 Have a look at the following function.
 Would it make sense to you to wrap it into a class just to call it as a method?
 I don't think so!
 This function itself is a wrapper to make VFP's SKIP command a little bit more reliable, thus decorating a command/verb.
-It doesn't make much sense to change "secure skipping" to "the big skipper"!
+It doesn't make much sense to change Skipping() to oSkipper.Skipping()!

 Another example to show what I mean is the following class definition